Crownpeak/DXM-VueJS-SDK/README.md

             PostArchives,
             Footer
         },
-        cmsWrapper: "" //insert Wrapper Name from data-cms-wrapper-name in HTML, or don't include property to accept defaults.
+        cmsWrapper: "",          //insert Wrapper Name from data-cms-wrapper-name in HTML, or don't include property to accept defaults.
+        cmsUseTmf: false,        //set to true to create templates that use the Translation Model Framework.
+        cmsSuppressModel: false, //set to true to suppress model and content folder creation when scaffolding.
+        cmsSuppressFolder: false //set to true to suppress content folder creation when scaffolding.
     };
 </script>
 ```